c-giese/idw-backend/00_tasks.md

     - Visualize the chat history
     - Implement concurrent chats (so not all chats share the same history)
     - Modify the system prompt by creating a new model
-    - You can test the ollama module in the backend, that make handling requests easier
+    - You can test the ollama module in the backend, that makes handling requests easier

 ### FAQ/Course Chatbot